Go to CAV-TEC V1.1 AI Modules

 Ultrasound Object Ultrasound generated by CAV.

-AMS Data AMS Data to external application
+AMS Data AMS Data to external application.

-Ego-Remote HCI Message Message to Remote HCI
+Ego‑Remote HCI Message Message sent to Remote HCI.

-Ego-Remote AMS Message Message to Remote AMS
+Ego‑Remote AMS Message Message sent to Remote AMS.

-Brake Command MAS Command sent to Brakes
+Brake Command MAS Command sent to Brakes.

-Motor Command MAS Command sent to Motors
+Motor Command MAS Command sent to Motors.

-Wheel Command MAS Command sent to Wheels
+Wheel Command MAS Command sent to Wheels.

 4 SubAIMs